mdpetters/enve160b/magic.md

-# Particle Number and Ozone Lab
+# Particle Number and Ozone

 \learning{
 *At the end of this lab you will be*